mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 The command will only run on the first time you spawn in a match.

+## Last update disabled my chat

+One of [recent TF2 updates](https://www.teamfortress.com/post.php?id=62459) introduced new commands to disable chat. mastercomfig was updated shortly after to accomodate to this change.
+In the result, the Very Low preset disables chat completely.
+If you are using Very Low preset or `messages=off` module, you can fix that by adding `messages=on` to your `modules.cfg` file.

 ## TF2 crashes when entering a Competitive Mode match

 According to the [Official FAQ](https://www.teamfortress.com/meetyourmatch/faq/), Competitive Mode requires DirectX 9.
 Make sure your `dxlevel` is set to 90 or above (see [here](../customization/launch_options/#dxlevel-launch-options) for instructions).